tasuku677/alps-intern-shipping-pallet-backend/README.md

 ## Getting started
+In order to use this application, you also need frontend.
+See the following instruction. https://github.com/tasuku677/alps-intern-shipping-pallet

 ### Prepare Virtual Environment
 You need to create a virtual environment for this project.
 For more detail information see the following document. https://fastapi.tiangolo.com/virtual-environments/#activate-the-virtual-environment